Radio Wireless Week 2018

 A: Yes, if you are a full- or part-time student and you did the substantial portion of the work.
 Please check the box during the submission process to enter the Student Paper Contest.

-Q: Do I have to book the Awards Banquet?
+Q: Do I have to book the Awards Ceremony?

-A: No. The organizers will add the Awards Banquet to your account if you are selected as Student Paper Finalists at no additional charge.
+A: No. The organizers will add the Awards Ceremony to your account if you are selected as Student Paper Finalists at no additional charge.

 Please read Detailed version of Authors' Instructions for Summary Submission (PDF) for instructions regarding student paper submissions.